 A Global Framework Agreement between the IFRC and RedRose was signed in 2018.
 Members of the Movement are able to join this agreement to benefit from global discounted rates and negotiated terms and conditions.

-In 2018 the Movement piloted RedRose in emergency contexts in Vietnam, Philippines, Kenya, Pakistan, Lebanon, Nigeria, Ukraine, and Somalia.
+In 2018 the Movement piloted RedRose in emergency contexts in Viet Nam, Philippines, Kenya, Pakistan, Lebanon, Nigeria, Ukraine, and Somalia.
 The piloting of RedRose demonstrated increases in efficiency and scale, while also demonstrating improved quality of programs through segregation of duties, transparency and accountability with audit logs and strong security features to safeguard sensitive beneficiary information.
+A multi-country learning review of applications of RedRose in Viet Nam, the Philippines, Kenya and Pakistan was conducted in 2018, and is available here

 Video’s – Here is the link to the playlist with all the RedRose System videos: